Rainwater Harvesting Systems: Installation Guide, Costs & Legal Requirements

 Potable vs. Non-Potable Uses

 For irrigation and outdoor use, a basic sediment screen and first flush diverter are usually sufficient.
 For indoor non-potable use (toilet flushing, laundry), you'll add sediment filtration plus disinfection.
-For drinking water, a multi-stage system — sediment filter, activated carbon filter, UV sterilizer, and often reverse osmosis — is required.
+For drinking water, a multi-stage system with sediment filter, activated carbon filter, UV sterilizer, and often reverse osmosis is required.
 Most residential systems in 2026 target irrigation and outdoor use first, then expand as budgets allow.
+If you're planning broader upgrades, our water conservation plumbing guide covers complementary fixture and appliance changes.

 Non-Potable System